Remote Development Resource Guide

 Extreme programming (XP) is a development method used by Agile teams that focuses on customer satisfaction.
 Its goal is to deliver the software that is needed when it is needed, and is an ideal method to use when customer requirements are dynamically changing.
 Extreme programming revolves around small groups of around 2-12 programmers, an extended team including managers and customers, as well as frequent releases in short development cycles.
 It encourages pair programming or extensive code review along with unit testing of all code.

 Mob programming is an approach to software development where self-organizing teams work on the same code at the same time, in the same space, and at the same computer.
 In addition, the team works together on other areas associated with software development such as defining stories, working with customers, designing, testing and deploying software.
+A similar practice is called swarming.

 - Agile Alliance: Mob Programming – A Whole Team Approach by Woody Zuill